mattcbarrett/nextjs-msal-template/README.md

 ## Getting Started

 1. Register an Enterprise Application in the Azure portal.
-This also creates an App Registration in Azure.
+This will also create an App Registration in Azure automatically.
 2. Copy the Application ID into .env.local.template under the MSAL_CLIENT_ID variable.
 3. Open the App Registration and create a client secret.
 Paste it under the MSAL_CLIENT_SECRET variable.
 4. Copy your Tenant ID and paste it onto the end of the MSAL_AUTHORITY variable.
 The value should be: https://login.microsoftonline.com/your_tenant_id_here.